abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-22-algorithms-in-ml-1.md

 ## Supervised Learning

 In supervised learning, we have the outcome defined in the form of a variable and the objective is to reach as close as possible to this outcome variable (dependent variable).
 For this purpose, we use a lot of external information that might help us determine what the value of this outcome variable could be.
-We call these extrenal factors as predictors or independent variables.
+We call these external factors as predictors or independent variables.
 These models are of two types i.e. **Regression and Classification**.
 For achieving our objective, we define an error metric and try to minimize it.

 Regression Models have continuous variable as outcome while classification Models are defined for categorical outcome variables.